 Depending on the time of the year, we offer all-day, 1/2 day, and weekend classes, either at our location, or at a variety of Longmont area high schools (after school).
 We want to make it as convenient and flexible as possible, and also adapt the classes to your busy schedule.
 Online classes, however, are more convenient, as they can be taken from home, without any necessary transport, and with the possibility of taking breaks whenever wanted.
-But when you think about it, if a student's schedule is so full as to not allow for a 4-hour class after school, when are they going to find the time and energy to focus on the online program when they get home?
+But when you think about it, if a student's schedule is so full as to not allow for a 4-day class, when are they going to find the time and energy to focus on the online program when they get home?

 Online classes are more convenient, as there is no need for a parent or guardian to drive them anywhere.
 It does, however, require a certain level of motivation and self-discipline from the student, in order to choose to spend the required time at home watching online lessons.

 While you will find a lot of information online about how fantastic online classes are, take the time to verify the source of such claims, as it's often from a company selling online classes.
 A 2013 study showed that students are less successful when they take a class online than when they take it in a classroom.
 Read about the Washington State study here.
 Another study with similar results was also published in The American Journal of Distance Education.
 In the field of Driver Education, online students don't have the opportunity to open the hood of a car, experience in person how large the blind spot really is, interact with a Longmont police officer, or learn about motorcycle awareness and safety directly from a Riders Association member.

 Being a safe driver on the road is different from driving in a video game.

 Many Longmont police officers and driving instructors have seen, in recent years, a very noticeable difference on the road between the driving abilities of students of classroom instruction and students of online instruction.
 Being responsible enough to command a 4,000-lbs vehicle on a public road is very different from using a game controller or a computer mouse in front of a screen.